 Students who have completed the HS 300-level courses shall be able to:

-- Master in-depth study of a particular historical subject;
+- Master in-depth a particular historical subject or time period.

-- Create, sustain, and present an argument based on that research in well-written essays; and
+- Create, sustain, and present an argument based on that research in well-written essays.

 History majors and honors students who have completed the HS 400-level courses shall be able to: